wynandpieterse/SharpBattleNet/README.md

  3. Run each of the required server files by starting the batch file in the root directory.
  4. NOTE : Mono is required on the host system to run SharpBattleNet

-### Running notes
+### Running Notes

 Note, some configuration may be required.
 The configuration files are all located inside the public shared folder under SharpBattleNet.
 The default values will make it run, but fine-tuning may help the servers perform more optimaly.

+### Other Notes

+The solution files uses NuGet as a package manager, thus all of the required dependancies will automatically be downloaded if required.

 ## Notes